elucian/bee/syntax/classes.md

 ## Class

-A class is a subtype from a base class or from root class called: Object.
+A class is a subtype from a base class or from root class called: Object().

 ```
 class class_name(self, parameters) <: Object: